ARMkiyas/ARMkiyas/README.md

 <h2 align="center">
-Show some ❤️ by starring some of the repositories!
+Show some ❤️ by starring some of the repositories and following me!
 </h2>